ArtTorres/DirZ/README.md

 3. Execute

 ## Requirements
-- .Net 7.0 or newer on Any OS
+- .Net 6.0 or newer on Windows and Linux.

 ## Arguments
 | Name | Alias | Description |